msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 #### Cancel Button

-Tap on the `Cancel` button to quit the Outbound Shipment view and return to the Outbound Shipments list.
+Tap on the `Close` button to quit the Outbound Shipment view and return to the Outbound Shipments list.

 #### Confirm Button